vsueiro/supertunnel/README.md

 # TunnelSimulator
-This website connects to an Arduino-enhanced shovel to indicate where in the world you would end up if you were to dig in that direction
+TunnelSimulator is a physical-digital educational tool that indicates where in the world you would end up if you were to dig in a certain direction